-A quick breakdown of mouse baits
+A quick breakdown of mouse poison baits

 There are a lot of different ingredients that can be used as poisons in mouse baits – Brodifacoum, Bromadiolone, Bromethalin, Diphacinone, and others.
 Some are fast-acting and can kill the rodents almost instantaneously.
 Others are purposely slow-acting in order to allow the rodents to leave a couple days before dying.
 The latter method is done not for some sadistic reasons but in order to trick the rest of the rodents into thinking that the bait is safe for consumptions.
-The fact is that people often underestimate the cognitive abilities of mice and rats – most similar rodents are very capable of understanding the link between cause and effect, so they often avoid fast-killing rodent baits after they see one or two mice die from them.
+The fact is that people often underestimate the cognitive abilities of mice and rats – most similar rodents are very capable of understanding the link between cause and effect, so they often avoid fast-acting mouse poison after they see one or two mice die from them.

 Another key component of good rodent baits is the bait itself.
 It can be done through a lot of different means but it’s always high on protein and always has a strong scent and a nice taste (nice enough for mice at least).